designreuse/KortidTol/README.md

 float meters = MapTools.subsectionDistance(routeCoords, startCoord, endCoord);
 ```

-##Quick Hull
+##Quick (Convex) Hull

 <img src='images/convex_hull.png'>

-There's a [Quick Hull](https://en.wikipedia.org/wiki/Quickhull) implementation included (adapted from code by [Jared Rummler](http://jaredrummler.com/2014/11/13/android-bitmaps-convex-hull/)) which can be used for displaying the bounding shape of GeoJson polygons.
+There's a [Quick Hull](https://en.wikipedia.org/wiki/Quickhull) implementation included (adapted from code by [Jared Rummler](http://jaredrummler.com/2014/11/13/android-bitmaps-convex-hull/)) which can be used for displaying the bounding shape ([Concave Hull](https://en.wikipedia.org/wiki/Convex_hull)) of GeoJson polygons.
 Rather than expensive rendering of a shape consisting of thousands of points draw the bounding shape instead ([more detail here](http://fiskur.eu/markdown/2015-11-13-getting-a-convex-hull-from-geojson.md)).
 The new single-pass method calculates the hull of an array of 580 coordinates in 4ms, versus 66ms for the older method:

 ### New method
 ```java